 An Interview with Google’s Agency Development Manager, Craig Bisson

-Recently, Vizergy invited Google into our office to discuss new opportunities for enhancing strategic partnerships and providing new and increasingly advanced products to our clients.
+Recently, Vizergy invited Google into our office to discuss the Google Adwords interface, new opportunities for enhancing strategic partnerships and providing new and increasingly advanced products to our clients.

 Vizergy frequently engages Google in discussions and trainings on new products that Google has in the pipeline, introducing beta programs that Vizergy can take advantage of today to help clients drive more visitors to their sites and improve conversions.

 Google’s Agency Development Manager, Craig Bisson, visited with the Client Marketing and Search Marketing teams to discuss trends in the industry and arm our client-focused teams with the tools they need to help our clients excel in their markets.